NethServer/ns8-core/docs/core/agents.md

 # Agents

+Agents are daemons that listens to Redis queues and execute tasks inside the system.

+* TOC
+{:toc}

+## Agent types

 The core `cluster` and `node` agent, and every module instance run their own `agent` process.
 The process is started by the `agent.service` Systemd user unit and the `agent@.service` Systemd system template unit provided